nishchaya22333/ZappieDB/server_end/README.md

 This directory has files necessary for database creation and loading.

-To connect to the server and load the database
+To connect to the server and load the database run
 ```
-run start.py
+GUI_start.py
+or
+CLI_start.py
 ```